 Turning to data, a clear lineage from the business, through the policy to the regulation means that neither too much or too little information is collected and it is possible to do detailed analysis on the compliance data that’s of most importance to the organization.
 Furthermore, when the 3rd line or a regulator comes in for a review it is easy to produce a complete report with the proof points organised according to the regulation under review.
 Senior executives can easily be provided with compliance status updates for the policies they have signed off on and the regulations they have been made responsible for.

 Importantly, simplification and clarity will win the hearts and minds of your senior stakeholders who are all too often suffering from dashboard and report overload as the previous norm has been for them to spend hours in front of them.
 Simplicity and clarity also mean there are fewer things to assess – the focus is on the compliance data and insights that matter.
 More metrics doesn’t equal better compliance.
 The key is to get the right metrics at the right time to the right people to make better risk-based decisions .

 Having now built a unified monitoring approach by deconstructing our obligations, then having brought clarity and structure to how we are performing against what matters, the third and final step to building a clear three stage approach to a pragmatic Know Your Risk (KYR) strategy is to evidence that compliance.
 In the next blog in our series, we’ll walk through the importance of this critical step.

-MCO's Know Your Risk solution helps firms the assure ongoing monitoring of policies and procedures that leads to efficient and effective compliance across the organization.
+MCO's Know Your Obligations solution helps firms ensure the ongoing monitoring of policies and procedures that leads to efficient and effective compliance across the organization.